MLH/GitHub-Education-Hackathon-Grant-Fund-2023/Hackathons_2023/CatHacks-2023.md

 - [**Youniverse**](https://devpost.com/software/youniverse-frst6m): This website provides a daily 'challenge' to encourage users to complete at least one mental health activity each day.

 To keep the projects limited, we will not mention all the projects.
-But we strongly beleive that this all the project submissions this year were creative, innovative, and amazing to learn about.
+But we strongly believe that this all the project submissions this year were creative, innovative, and amazing to learn about.

 All the listed projects above used Github to host and share their projects!
-All the listed projects above were built by teams, and we were happy to see teams collabrate on projects using Github. <br>
+All the listed projects above were built by teams, and we were happy to see teams collaborate  on projects using Github. <br>

 ## Event Photos